evanhe1/Sockets-Workshop/README.md

 ![HTTP Request/Response Cycle Diagram](images/http_process_explained.jpg)

 There are several limitations to relying exclusively on this model of communcation.
-This limitation that we will focus on is in regards to realtime communication.
+The limitation that we will focus on is in regards to realtime communication.
 Take a stock trading app as an example.
 During trading hours, stock prices will constantly be updating on the server.
 Using the HTTP model, in order to remain in sync with the latest prices, the client will need to perform many requests in rapid succession.
 However, since the connection closes after each request, we will need to re-establish the connection every time we make a new request, creating a lot of additional overhead.

 ![WebSockets Connection Diagram](images/Websocket_connection.png)

 WebSockets come in handy for addressing this issue.
 Under this protocol, the client will establish a connection to the server with an HTTP request.
-However, after a connection is established, it will persist under one side explicitly closes it.
+However, after a connection is established, it will persist until one side explicitly closes it.
 While the connection is open, both the server and client will be able to continuously send data back and forth, avoiding the aforementioned overhead.

 ## Example: Chat App